SEM Security Systems

 camera.
 HD recorders are more expensive than analog and the increased drive

 space requirements increase the costs even further.

-standard that everyone adheres to.
+and some cameras will do multiple formats.
 You can use anyone's analog camera with

 anyone's recorder, not so with HD.
 If you want to use an HD camera, you must